 Course Number Course Title Credit Hours

-MD 520 Exercise and Movement 2 credits
+MD 520 Exercise and Movement 2

-MD 535 Genetics and Evolution 2 credits
+MD 535 Genetics and Evolution 2

-MD 540 Aging and Dying 1 credit
+MD 540 Aging and Dying 1

-MD 548 Becoming a Doctor I 3 credits
+MD 548 Becoming a Doctor I 3

-MD 578 Becoming a Doctor II 3 credits
+MD 578 Becoming a Doctor II 3

-MD 638 Becoming a Doctor III 3 credits
+MD 638 Becoming a Doctor III 3

-Accelerated MPH Program for External Professional Degrees and PhDs
+Dual Degree MPH Program for External Degrees

-Students in good standing at any fully-accredited U.S. university are welcome to apply to Rollins for an MPH year as part of their current degree program.
+Graduate students in good standing at any fully-accredited U.S. university are welcome to apply to Rollins for an MPH year as part of their current degree program.
 Students may attend Rollins at any time prior to completion of their program studies and the receipt of their degree.

-The program is not available to those who have already received their Professional or PhD degree.
+The program is not available to those who have already received their degree.
 Admission to this program and the curriculum to be pursued is considered on an individual basis.

-The proposed Accelerated MPH Program draws upon our experience with these programs and would provide an opportunity for students currently enrolled in accredited professional schools other than Emory University.
-They would include students enrolled in professional doctoral or graduate-level programs, such as but not limited to schools of Medicine, Nursing, Business, Law, Theology, and Social Work as well as School of Veterinary Medicine, Osteopathy, Pharmacy and Dentistry.
+The Dual Degree MPH program provides an opportunity for students currently enrolled in accredited professional schools other than Emory University including schools of Medicine (AMA), Nursing (ACEN), Law (ABA), Social Work (CSWE), Veterinary Medicine (COE), Osteopathy (AOA), Pharmacy (ACPE) and Dentistry (CODA) to obtain an MPH in addition to their professional degree.
 To ensure the integration of training, students will enroll in the MPH and spend a year (fall and spring semesters) at the Rollins School of Public Health.
 Students will attend Rollins in concert with the course of study in their initial professional degree program.
-The actual academic year to attend Rollins will be coordinated with the initial school administration to assure all requirements are met.
+A student's year of matriculation at Rollins will be coordinated with the initial school administration to ensure all requirements are met.

-Students would be eligible to transfer 10 semester hours of credits relevant to public health in their initial professional program that will count as electives toward the 42-44 hour MPH program.
-Those courses will be reviewed and approved by the program administrator as having relevance for the competencies in public health.
-Once enrolled the RSPH MPH program, students must complete 32-35 semester hours, depending on the MPH concentration during the fall-spring semester sequence.
-The MPH degree is awarded by Rollins after the student presents evidence of completion of all school requirements at both schools.
+Students admitted to the program are eligible to transfer 10 credit hours relevant to public health from their initial school.
+All potential transfer credits will be reviewed and approved by the Rollins program administrator.
+Once enrolled in the MPH program, students must complete 32-35 credit hours, depending on the MPH concentration during the fall-spring semester sequence.
+Rollins will award the MPH degree after an enrolled student presents evidence of completion of all school requirements at both schools.